davidg238/toit_hc-sr04/README.md

 |Time: 00:16 Count: 300 Mean nan samp_var nan pop_var nan Min 21.7 Max 83.7|15:16:11|
 |Time: 00:6 Count: 300 Mean 60.6 samp_var 4.6 pop_var 4.6 Min 43.9 Max 68.7|15:06:10|
 |Time: 23:56 Count: 300 Mean 61.3 samp_var 7.1 pop_var 7.1 Min 33.9 Max 81.3|14:56:10|

+(It should be noted that the CircuitPython examples for this sensor use a `digitalio` library to provide good results.
+'Bit-banging' the interface like shown here, also produces poor results.)